 Rumer (rescheduled date)

-This event was originally due to take place on Saturday 16 May 2020 and has changed venue.
-Originally scheduled for the RNCM Theatre, this will now be performed in the RNCM Concert Hall.
-Seats will be reallocated and new tickets will be issued to existing ticket holders.
-If ticket holders cannot attend the new date, please contact us.
+This event was originally scheduled to take place on Saturday 16 May 2020 and was previously rescheduled into 2021.
+All tickets will be automatically transferred over to the new date.
+For further information contact us.
 If you have purchased tickets via another agent, please contact your point of purchase.

 Since her first album Seasons Of My Soul landed in the Top 3 of the UK Albums Charts in 2010, achieved Platinum sales status, and garnered her a MOJO Award for Best Breakthrough Act along with two BRIT Award nominations, British singer-songwriter Rumer has gone on to forge an acclaimed career.
 In addition to being a highly regarded songwriter, penning global hits such as Slow and Aretha, Rumer is also a peerless interpreter of the work of others, as evidenced on her follow-up album Boys Don’t Cry, an album of classic covers from the 1970s, plus Rumer Sings Bacharach at Christmas and This Girl’s in Love: A Bacharach and David Songbook.